ricky-ma/ricky-ma.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2021-07-16 07:59:00-0400
+date: 2021-09-21 07:59:00-0400
 inline: true
 ---

-Excited to announce that I will be officially joining [Lautonomy](https://lautonomy.com/) as CTO.
-I hope to use my knowledge and experience to contribute to Lautonomy's goal of promoting equal access to legal services for all.
+Excited to announce that I will be officially joining [Rebel Space Technologies](https://rebelspacetech.com/) as their first Machine Learning Engineer!
+I hope to use my knowledge and experience to secure operations and mitigate wireless risks in space.